shivama205/prompt-scanner/README.md

   - Return value:
     - If content is safe: the return value of the decorated function
     - If content is unsafe: returns the `PromptScanResult` object with details about the issue
+  - Behavior:
+    - Automatically uses `scan_text()` for string inputs and `scan()` for structured data
+    - Only calls the decorated function if content is safe

 - `scanner.decorators.safe_completion`: Decorator that ensures both inputs and outputs are safe
   - Parameters: